 “Resin - I love it.
 It’s beautiful, sexy, mysterious.
 It’s also toxic, messy, and annoyingly exhausting to create.
 However, I enjoy the challenges that resin presents.
 There’s just something about it I can’t resist.
 If the process was easy, I wouldn’t be doing it.”

 Jenna Morello is a multi-disciplinary artist from Brooklyn, New York.
-She is equally at home creating large-scale bold, expressive walls as well as meticulously crafted sculptures.
+She is equally at home painting large-scale, expressive walls as well as meticulously crafted sculptures.
 She mixes and matches multiple mediums to create nature-based, sometimes anatomical art that speaks for itself.
 Her work is sold internationally and her murals can be seen around the world.
-She has completed projects for such groups as The Ritz Carlton, The World Trade Center, Universal Music Group, Macy's, and The Superbowl and has been featured in The New York Times and Forbes.
+She has completed projects for such groups as The Ritz Carlton, The World Trade Center, Universal Music Group, Macy's, and The Super Bowl, and has been featured in The New York Times and Forbes.

-Singapore-based artist Keng Lye creates three-dimensional animals painted within layers of resin.
-His work is inspired in part by Riusuke Fukahori.
+Singapore-based artist Keng Lye makes sculptures that feature three-dimensional animals painted within layers of resin.
+Follow the artist on Instagram for a peek into his magical and whimsical world.
+His work is inspired in part by Riusuke Fukahori, who the artist considers a great master of resin art.

 Jessica Dunegan was born in Charleston, South Carolina in 1977.
 She received her B.A. in Sociology and Studio Art from Emory University in Atlanta, Georgia.
 After working as a gallerist with internationally renowned contemporary artists at The Lowe Gallery and Lanoue Fine Art, she immersed herself in her own work and has been a successful full-time artist for ten years.
 Dedicated experimentation led to her unique process of painting in layers of liquid resin.
 Dunegan’s paintings have been exhibited and auctioned throughout the East Coast, including the Museum of Contemporary Art of Georgia, The Atlanta Contemporary Art Center, and Hubert Gallery in Manhattan.

 We sincerely hope you enjoyed our list.
-Please let us know which artists are your favorites and the others you would add!
+Reach out on Instagram or email to let us know which artists were your favorites!